 - Add all the remaining ingredients and stir everything together

-- Place the lid on the instant pot and set to “chili” mode (“manual” can be used too).
+- Place the lid on the instant pot and set to “chili” mode with the vent in seal position (“manual high pressure” can be used too).

-- Cook for 18-20 minutes and allow a natural release for 10-15 minutes.
+- Cook for 18-20 minutes and allow the valve to natural release for 10-15 minutes.
 If you get the burn notice, please see the section below.

 - Once it is cooked, serve it up and top with all your favorite toppings.